 So we began cooking with them, and they’re great.
 They’re really good to eat.
 We liked them.
 We approached various wholesalers and people that might help us market them, and they weren’t interested in doing that.
 We began to understand a bit more about the cultural history, the social history, that had led to them becoming stigmatised and not being eaten.
 This whole move to industrialised agriculture which happened a lot longer ago here than in the rest of the world.

 That change started 400 years ago, and we got rich, we learnt how to store meat and dairy over the winter, and if you needed to get protein from beans or peas, you were poor.
 And so they completely disappeared from the written record.
 Anyway, we realised that none of those stigmas really apply any more, but we’ve just fallen out of the habit of eating these beans, and we began by buying half a ton of split beans, peeled beans, that would have been going to Eygpt to make falafel.
-We put them in a little bag, and we worked with a local artist to create a postcard, an illustration of beans, with a recipe on it, and on the back it was postage paid, and we asked people what they thought.
+We put them in little bags and we worked with a local artist to create a postage-paid postcard, with an illustration of beans and a recipe and we asked the people who received them what they thought.
 Would they eat them again?
 Had they ever come across them?

 Initially we weren’t hopeful, although we’d enjoyed eating them, and we packed a tonne up and spread them wide around Norwich, and at the Transition Network conference.
 And the postcards just started to come back.
 Initially there was a trickle, and then it was a stream, and then there were hundreds of them coming back.
 And people were astonished.